Cuisine of California: Latino and Hispanic influence

-As one of the U.S. states nearest Asia and Oceania, and with long-standing Asian American and Oceanian American populations, the state tends to adopt foods from those national styles.
-The American style of sushi possibly began in California; the term "California roll" is used to describe sushi with avocado as a primary ingredient.
-Recently, East Asian confectionery such as mochi ice cream and boba have gained popularity throughout California and the United States, with many establishments that produce them beginning in California.

 Fusion cuisine

 Fusion cuisine is quite popular in California.
 The emphasis of California cuisine is on the use of fresh, local ingredients which are often acquired daily at farmers markets.
 Menus are changed to accommodate the availability of ingredients in season.
 Some restaurants create a new menu daily.

 California chef Wolfgang Puck is known as one of the pioneers of fusion cuisine, popularizing such dishes as Chinese chicken salad at the restaurant Ma Maison in Los Angeles.
 His restaurant Chinois in Santa Monica was named after the term attributed to Richard Wing, who in the 1960s combined French and Chinese cooking at the former Imperial Dynasty restaurant in Hanford, California.